Essential norms of pointwise multipliers in the non-algebraic setting

 Now, we describe the organization of this work and mention some other results contained herein.

-We begin in Section~1 with rather rapid recollection of required definitions and notation that will be used through this paper.
-As it seems to us, the only slightly unconventional approach is presented here in the context of Rademacher functions (Definition~\ref{DEF: Abstract Rademachers}).
+We begin in Section~\ref{SECTION: Toolbox} with rather rapid recollection of required definitions and notation that will be used through this paper.
+As it seems to us, the only slightly unconventional approach is presented here in the context of Rademacher functions (see Construction~\ref{DEF: Abstract Rademachers}).